Maidstone (film): Feminist response

-Reception

 Release

 An early edit was previewed at the Whitney Museum in New York.
 The film ran for two weeks, five times a day, and sold about 7,000 tickets, breaking several house records for the theater.
 With some extra money in the bank, and feeling optimistic about its reception, Mailer opened the film at The Lincoln on 57th Street.
 It ran for seven days, and delivered the worst business in the history of the theater.
 A friend with film expertise commented on its poor performance: "Norman, the answer is that there were just 7,000 people in New York who were interested in seeing that film."

 Maidstone was shown in a select few theaters in 1971.
 After that, it all but disappeared from the public eye until 35 years later when a DVD was released in France in 2006.
 This led to a number of public screenings at that time, but until then the film remained in obscurity.
 These limited screenings may have lessened its potential direct influence on future films.

 The film has been shown at several festivals and movie theaters since its first release.
 In 2008, it appeared during the film festival "Cinema '68" in the UK.
 Five years later, it was shown in New York at the Film Forum.

-Critical response
+Reception

 According to Mailer, Maidstone never received "the one great review we were hoping for."

 Vincent Canby of The New York Times lauded Mailer's creativity and ambition, but his review remained negative:

 Maidstone is a sometimes hilarious, often boring, but always adventurous ego trip, a very expensive, 110-minute home movie that has been edited, rather fancily, out of something like 45 hours of original footage.
 That, in turn, prompts the thought that almost anybody should be able to get 110 minutes of something out of 45 hours of anything, even if it's simply the filmed record of a chic, chaotic, seven-day brawl in East Hampton, which is the raw, not-so-base material of Maidstone.

-Like many viewers, he found the Rip Torn hammer attack to be the only intriguing moment:
+Like many viewers, he found the Raoul Ray O'Houlihan (Rip Torn) hammer attack scene to be the only intriguing moment:

 Nothing else in Maidstone is as interesting, not the satire of the news media, not the soft-core sex scenes, not Mailer's put-downs of actresses auditioning for Norman T. Kingsley ... not even Mailer's flights of fancy about politics, Presidents, blacks and whatnots.

-Sam Adams of the Los Angeles Times calls the Torn/Mailer fight "the greatest scene in Norman Mailer's filming career" and states that "watching the film doesn't lack for force.
+Sam Adams of the Los Angeles Times calls the Rey/Kingsley fight "the greatest scene in Norman Mailer's filming career" and states that "watching the film doesn't lack for force.
 It is indeed like being attacked, and it is Mailer that is doing the attacking."